mpytel/piGenCode/README.md

 ## A vision for piGenCode, an instance of pi
 We are developing an idea that uses three string (tokens) called a pi to represent a particle of Pertinent Information, composed of a type, title and short description (SD).
 This is the dictionary piBase, containing three keys: piType, piTitle, and piSD.
 When representing a piSeed these elements represent a piSeedType, piSeedKey, and the piSeedValue.

 Each piSeedType is an instruction for ***piGenCode*** to perform different operations.
-Currently there are 8 piSeedTypes:
+Currently there are 7 piSeedTypes:
-- piScratchDir
 - piStruct
 - piValuesSetD
 - piValue